ds5500/project-Samee-Mushtak-25/README.md

 Running the code in this project requires **Make** and **Bioconda**.

-To install Make in your conda environement:
+To install Make in your conda environment:

 ```
 conda install make